-An input text form field is presented with a accompanying label describing what input is expected in the field.
+An input field is presented with an accompanying label describing the input that is expected in the field.
 The label describes a specific structure the user must follow to input a valid value.

-It is often seen that the user is also presented with the possibility to use helping mechanisms such as a date selection calendar to fill out the input box in the correct way.
-When the user has done this multiple times, he or she slowly learns how the input is formatted correctly by the helping mechanism, so that they can copy the same format on their own.
+In some cases the user is presented with the possibility to use helping mechanisms such as a date selection calendar to fill out the input box in the correct way.
+When the user has done this multiple times, they slowly learn how the input is formatted, so that they can copy the same format on their own.